gully/gully.github.io/_posts/2015-03-02-gully-starfish_hack.md

 layout:     post
 title:      Setting up Starfish at TACC for the astro hack day
 date:       2015-03-02 17:20:00
 summary:    The UT Austin Astronomy Department graduate students and postdocs held their first hack day on Friday January 16, 2015.
-A blog post about it is [here](www.as.utexas.edu).
 This post chronicles my project aimed at deriving physical properties from stellar spectra, but ended up being about setting up a supercomputer.
 ---

 The UT Austin Astronomy Department graduate students and postdocs held their first hack day on Friday January 16, 2015.
 A blog post about it is [here](www.as.utexas.edu).
 This post goes into some more detail on my own hack which was aimed at deriving physical properties of stars from their near infrared spectra.